Early Years Conference 2026

 Exhibitors and Marketplace

-We are pleased to present a diverse selection of exhibition stands designed to inform, inspire, and equip childminders with high-quality resource.
+We are pleased to present a diverse selection of exhibition stands designed to inform, inspire, and equip childminders with high-quality resources.
 Don't miss the opportunity to meet respected authors, browse insightful publications, and purchase signed copies of books that enhance your practice.
-Whether you're looking to discover new products, pick up expert advice, something here for everyone.
+Whether you're looking to discover new products or pick up expert advice, there is something here for everyone.
+More exhibitors will be added as they confirm their provisional bookings with us.

 Red Robin Books